-Two passes of the load leads through each window effectively increase (by a multiple of two) the current that the overload relay senses.
-Three passes effectively increase the current by a multiple of three.
-All three conductor windows must have the same number of passes, looped in the same direction, for the overload relay to operate properly (see Looping Passes).
+Two passes of the load leads through each window effectively increases (by a multiple of two) the current that the overload relay senses.
+Three passes effectively increases the current by a multiple of three.
+All three conductor windows must have the same number of passes, looped in the same direction, for the overload relay to operate properly (see Looping Passes, page 128).

-Figure 124 - Looping Passes
+Figure 142 - Looping Passes